 Application Procedure.
-Application is made through the Utica College Office of Student Financial Services on an APTS application.
+Application is made through the Utica College Center for Student Success on an APTS application.

 Selection of Recipients and Allocation of Awards.
 A student must be a New York state resident and a U.S. citizen or permanent resident alien, paroled refugee, or a conditional admit to the United States.
 He or she also must be a matriculated student at Utica College carrying between three and 11 hours.